uport-project/veramo-website/docs/react_native_tutorials/react_native_1_setup_identifiers.md

 ## Introduction

 Let's set up Veramo to run locally on the device and use `expo-sqlite` to store data, identities, and keys.
-Our identifier provider will be `did:ethr`.
+Our identifier provider will be `did:peer`.
 Initially, we will set up the [agent](../veramo_agent/introduction.md) in the most basic config and add more plugins for additional functionality as we go.

 Right now we just want to create an [identifier](../basics/identifiers.md).